RJPenic/rna-ss/tutorials/rasp-00-rna.md

 ## Ribonucleic Acid (RNA)
 RNA, or ribonucleic acid, is a molecule found in all living cells.
 It plays a crucial role in the transmission of genetic information and the synthesis of proteins.
 RNA is similar to DNA (deoxyribonucleic acid) but has some structural and functional differences.
-RNA is composed of smaller subunits called nucleotides.
+RNA is composed of smaller subunits called nucleotides (same as DNA).
 Each nucleotide consists of three components: sugar, phosphate group and nitrogenous base.
 There are four types of nitrogenous bases in RNA: adenine (A), cytosine (C), guanine (G), and uracil (U).

 ## RNA Folding